NativeScript/docs-v7/docs/start/ns-setup-os-x.md

      Then restart the terminal or run `source ~/.bash_profile` command.

 1. Install the dependencies for iOS development.
-    1. Run the App Store and download and install Xcode 9 or later.
+    1. Run the App Store and download Xcode.
     1. Start Xcode and you will be prompted to install **Command Line Tools for Xcode**.
         1. To verify that the installation is correct please run
          ```